EmotionalLove/MatsuQueueBukkit/README.md

 restrictMovement: true # Prevent players from moving.
 forceGamemode: true # Force players to remain in a single gamemode
 forcedGamemode: "spectator" # The gamemode to force players to remain in.
+disableChat: true # Restrict players from chatting.
 ```

+# Pre-made Queue World
+If you want a simple pre-made queue world that features a "screensaver", check out the world in this github repo [here]()